nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/03-local-vs-container-install.md

 title: "Installing locally vs a container-based installation"
 ---

-We, and our collaborators, have set up different versions of nextstrain all across the world, on many different computer architectures.
+We -- and our collaborators -- have set up different versions of nextstrain all across the world, on many different computer architectures.
 These experiences have resulted in two alternative approaches to installation, each with their pros & cons:

 1. __"Local Install"__ which installs `augur` & `auspice` themselves, so that they're available as individual programs on the command line.
 We highly recommend using conda to manage environments, however there are other options.
 2. __"Container based installation"__ We provide a container-based system using docker, which includes all of the individuial components behind nextstrain.
-You may then interact with this container through the `nextstrain` program.
+You may then interact with this container through the `nextstrain` CLI (command line interface).

 No matter which method you use, you'll be able to run & modify pathogen builds on your own computer, and share the results through nextstrain.org if you wish to.